raystack/dagger/docs/advance/post_processor.md

   }
   ```

-**Note:** In case you want to use all the fields along with a modification/nested field you can use “select *, modifield_field as custom_column_name from data_stream”.
+**Note:** In case you want to use all the fields along with a modified/nested field you can use “select *, modified_field as custom_column_name from data_stream”.

 #### Sample Configuration for POST
   ```properties